hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 - A Central logging mechanism to deal with the distributed nature of the architecture
 - A Message broker but to increase service decoupling and scalability

+From a technology perspective, we will implement Java microservice using JEE8 and its microprofile.
+More specifically we will use Thorntail.
+Then we will package it as Docker container using Maven as build tool.

 # Pre-requisites

 {% include info.html content="This series of blog post leverages a lot of different technologies.
 Please take the time to install everything properly.
 It will save time later on." %}